What to take on the day of Surgery

 Think Ahead

 With the date of your surgery approaching, it is a good idea to take time to plan ahead and prepare for your upcoming stay in hospital.
-It is natural to feel nervous or anxious about the days ahead; being prepared and organized will help you to feel calm, relaxed and in control, this, in turn, will set you on the right path for a smooth and fast recovery process.
+It is natural to feel excited, nervous or anxious about the days ahead; being prepared and organised will help you to feel calm, relaxed and in control, this, in turn, will set you on the right path for a smooth and fast recovery process.

 Your Health

-If you smoke tobacco, a study by The Royal College of Anaesthetists recommends that you stop at least 6 weeks before your surgery to avoid unnecessary complications during and after the operation procedure.
-It is important to note that for procedures carried out under general anesthetic you will be given specific fasting instructions within your confirmation pack, please make yourself fully aware of this prior to surgery, and if you have any questions please speak to your nurse.
+It is important to note for procedures carried out under local or general anaesthetic you will be given an individual admission time and specific fasting instructions.
+Please make yourself fully aware of this prior to surgery, and if you have any questions please speak to your nurse.

 Your Support